lilyshellhammer/BackyardBBQ/README.md

-This game, although it looks like it is your average game of backyard BBQ aka Animal Crossing, is actually the evolution of a primitive religion.
 Premise:
 You are a fun (customizable) creature who runs through the beautiful landscape of Persici, living a carefree existance.
 You encounter food